 Coverage and format: Mostly mid 2000s to date, some late 1990s.
 Plain text.
 In Spanish and Portuguese.

 92 titles from Brazil, Mexico, Argentina, Costa Rica, Peru, Uruguay, Chile, Colombia, Ecuador, Guatemala, Puerto Rico, and Venezuela.
 Title list.

 Library PressDisplay.
 Press Reader/ProQuest.

 Full-color PDFs.
-Coverage and format: mainly latest 90 days; some titles (see the Chicago Tribune, for example) have shorter backfiles.
+Coverage and format: mainly latest 90 days; some newspaper titles (Chicago Tribune, The Guardian, and Globe & Mail, for example) have shorter backfiles.
 A few newspaper titles have multi-year backfiles.
 Many languages.

 Meet the Press.
 Alexander Street.